Working with processes

 A pre-defined process is a process provided out of the box by a given back-end.
 These are often the centrally defined openEO processes, such as common mathematical (sum, divide, sqrt, …), statistical (mean, max, …) and image processing (mask, apply_kernel, …) operations.
 Back-ends are expected to support most of these standard ones, but are free to pre-define additional ones too.

 Processes can be combined into a larger pipeline, parameterized and stored on the back-end as a so called user-defined process.
 This allows you to build a library of reusable building blocks that can be be inserted easily in multiple other places.
-See User-Defined Processes for more information.
+See User-Defined Processes (UDP) for more information.

 How processes are combined into a larger unit is internally represented by a so-called process graph.
 It describes how the inputs and outputs of processes should be linked together.
 A user of the Python client should normally not worry about the details of a process graph structure, as most of these aspects are hidden behind regular Python functions, classes and methods.